RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/replicaof-repeatedly-fails.md

 **Resolution**: Reconfigure the buffer on the source database to a bigger value:

-- If the source is a Redis database on an Redis Enterprise Software cluster, increase the replica buffer size of the **source database** with:
+- If the source is a Redis database on a Redis Enterprise Software cluster, increase the replica buffer size of the **source database** with:

     `rladmin tune db < db:id | name > slave_buffer < value >`